voschezang/coding-handbook/software-engineering.md

 > Agile is a mindset, not a process

-Ordered descending by release time and size (lead-time).

-1. Waterfall: long cycles, clearly separated (but optimized) stages (design, develop, test, release).
-Big bang release (optics).
-Top-down decisions.
+The [structure of teams](organization-structure.md) and departments has a great impact on how software is developed.
+Having specialized/functional teams often requires a fixed release cycle with handovers, whereas product-teams can (ideally) develop independently.
+The former can lead to a "waterfall" way of working, while the latter is "agile".

+**Two extremes**

+1. Waterfall
+    1. Designed for *throughput* and *stability*.
+    2. Requirements drive design which drives development.
+    3. Top-down decision making.
+Specialized (functional) teams with limited responsibility.
+    4. `Outcome = Output`
+2. Agile
+    1. Designed to be resilient to *changing requirements* (due to customers, markets or technology).
+    2. Objectives (outcomes) drive discovery which drives development.
+    3. Collaborative decision making.
+Empowered cross-functional teams.
+    4. `Outcome > Output`

+**Agile**

-2. Agile: (be able to) inspect and adapt; to be able to create or adjust your own process.
-Use iterative improvement, short feedback loops.
-Bottom-up decisions (e.g. user-oriented).
-Defer uncertain decisions unless there is a good reason not to.
+The ability to inspect and adapt; to be able to create or adjust your own process.
+Goals are guiding.
+Uncertain decisions are deferred unless there is a good reason not to.
+A few frameworks:

-    1. Scrum: sprinting to a goal, MVP-first.
-Limit total WIP (number of stories).
+1. [Scrum](scrum-guide.md): sprinting to a goal, MVP-first.
+Limit total WIP (number of tasks/features).
 2. Kanban: continuously improving.
-Limit WIP per column (`dev, review, test, release `).
+Limit WIP per phase (e.g. `dev, review, test, release `).
 3. The hacker way: no deadlines, no fixed teams, no synchronization.

 Notes

 -  Agile is a tradeoff of agility (flexibility) and efficiency.
-Optimizing for a given use-case does always come at the cost of being flexible.
+Optimizing for a given use-case does come at the cost of being flexible.
 You cannot optimize for everything.
 - If the full strategy is decided top-down then the agility of development teams is limited.